-- Level 2 Students at this level demonstrate a limited level of success with the Florida Standards Access Points. - Level 3 Students at this level demonstrate a satisfactory level of success with the Florida Standards Access Points. - Level 4 Students at this level demonstrate an above satisfactory level of success with the Florida Standards Access Points.
+- Level 1 Students at this level do not demonstrate an adequate level of success with the Florida Standards Access Points. - Level 2 Students at this level demonstrate a limited level of success with the Florida Standards Access Points. - Level 3 Students at this level demonstrate a satisfactory level of success with the Florida Standards Access Points.